Tours and Attractions in Edirne

 Edirne Travel Guide

 Imagine driving up to a faraway city via a highway that cuts through the vast agricultural fields like a lightning bolt splits the sky.
-Located in the northwestern part of Turkey (alternatively Türkiye), the capital of the Edirne Province has quite a history under its belt.
-With roughly 143,200 residents in 2024, it is the second-largest city by population in Thrace, only after Istanbul.
+Located in northwestern Turkey (officially Türkiye), the capital of Edirne Province has a rich history.
+With roughly 143,200 residents in 2024, it is the second-largest city in Thrace by population, after Istanbul.

-Edirne has always been a door between Anatolia and Europe, and ancient trade routes like the Silk Road brought innovation here.
-Nestled at the confluence of three rivers – Tunca and Arda, both tributaries of the Meriç river (also known as Maritsa, Maritza, or Evros)– the city is enveloped by lush, fertile plains that add to its serene charm.
+Edirne has long been a gateway between Anatolia and Europe, and ancient trade routes such as the Silk Road brought innovation here.
+Nestled at the confluence of three rivers – Tunca and Arda, both tributaries of the Meriç river (also known as Maritsa, Maritza, or Evros) – the city is enveloped by lush, fertile plains that add to its serene charm.
 The natural beauty of the region, with its gentle hills, expansive greenery, and riverside views, makes Edirne a peaceful retreat that has long inspired artists, poets, and visitors alike.

-So, if you’re wondering whether you should visit Edirne, read the rest of this travel guide and see for yourself how you will enjoy every single moment spent in the westernmost city of Turkish Thrace.
+So, if you are wondering whether you should visit Edirne, read the rest of this travel guide and see how you can enjoy every single moment spent in the westernmost city of Turkish Thrace.

 Edirne Tours

 Seeing all the main landmarks of Edirne is possible in one day, but we recommend staying for a little bit longer to truly savour every corner of this cosy town.
-Edirne doesn’t have a huge seasonal influx of tourists, so you will be able to enjoy your time without the fear of overly crowded public spaces.
+Edirne does not experience a large seasonal influx of tourists.
+It means you can enjoy your time without the risk of overcrowded public spaces.

-The city is only about a three-hour drive outside of Istanbul, near the borders of Greece and Bulgaria.
-Thus, if you’re looking for a little getaway from the busy city, rent a car or buy a bus ticket and get ready for a magical day surrounded by history and culture.
-The number of things this small town can offer is quite impressive and will leave you wanting to stay longer.
+The city is about a three-hour drive from Istanbul, near the borders with Greece and Bulgaria.
+Thus, if you are looking for a little getaway from the busy city, rent a car or buy a bus ticket and get ready for a magical day surrounded by history and culture.
+The number of things this small town offers is quite impressive.

-Admire local architecture and crafts, walk around the narrow alleyways and plentiful recreational zones around the small city, or just enjoy some locally produced wine in one of the wineries outside of Edirne – spend your holiday enjoying every second of it!
+Admire local traditions, architecture and crafts, walk around the narrow alleyways and plentiful recreational zones around the small city, or just enjoy some locally produced wine in one of the wineries outside of Edirne.

 Best Time to Visit Edirne

-Spring here is mild, and it is never particularly cloudy during this time.
+Spring here is mild, and it is rarely cloudy.
 Rain is common – though not permanent.

-Summers in Edirne are hot and moderately dry, with an average temperature reaching the high of 29 degrees Celsius and the low of 15 degrees Celsius.
+Summers in Edirne are hot and moderately dry, with an average temperature reaching a high of 29 degrees Celsius and a low of 15 degrees Celsius.
 The sky is usually cloud-free, and precipitation is also quite low, especially in July and August.

-As for Autumn and Winter, temperatures start dramatically declining in November in preparation for Winter.
-September and October are relatively mild, with a similar warmth as in the Spring.
-On the other hand, Winter is relatively cold – the sky is cloudy half of the time, and precipitation is at its highest level.
+As for autumn and winter, temperatures begin to decline sharply in November, in preparation for winter.
+September and October are relatively mild, with temperatures similar to those in spring.
+On the other hand, winter is relatively cold – the sky is cloudy half of the time, and precipitation is at its highest level.

-Visiting the city during each season has its advantages, but the best time to visit Edirne would be anywhere from April to October.
+Visiting the city in each season has its advantages, but the best time to visit Edirne is from April to October.

 History of Edirne

-The first known settlers here were the Central Asians who migrated to the Thrace region in ancient times.
-Just like the rest of Thrace and Anatolia, the city, formerly known as Orestias, was first taken over by the Romans and later by the Byzantine (also known as Eastern Roman) Empire.
+The first known settlers here were Central Asians who migrated to Thrace in ancient times.
+Like the rest of Thrace and Anatolia, the city, formerly known as Orestias, was first taken over by the Romans and later by the Byzantine (also known as Eastern Roman) Empire.

 Thracian Orestias slowly started flourishing as the Roman Hadrianopolis (Adrianople); the latter name was given to this place in 124 AD, in honour of the Roman emperor Hadrian, who founded the city.
-Both Romans and Byzantines recognised the important role Edirne played in the region, so they facilitated the transformation of it into a crucial military and administrative centre.
+Both Romans and Byzantines recognised the strategic role Edirne played in the region, so they facilitated its transformation into a crucial military and administrative centre.

-From the 9th century, the Byzantine Empire lost control over the city to the Bulgarians but quickly regained their rule over it and remained there until the 14th century, when in 1369, the Ottoman Sultan Murad I made it the capital of the Ottoman Empire.
+From the 9th century, the Byzantine Empire lost control of the city to the Bulgarians.
+Still, it quickly regained control and remained there until the 14th century, when, in 1369, the Ottoman Sultan Murad I made it the capital of the Ottoman Empire.
 This marks the beginning of a golden era for the city.
 Slowly but surely, Edirne gained more architectural wonders, as well as cultural and commercial developments.
 At its prime, this place was known as the university city of the Empire.
 However, the 18th century marks the Ottoman decline, which was reflected in the fate of Edirne as well.

-Back-to-back fires in 1745 and 1751 completely destroyed the once-powerful settlement.
+Back-to-back fires in 1745 and 1751 destroyed the once-powerful settlement.
 Then came the Russian, Bulgarian, and Greek occupations, consecutively.
-The city was a subject of conflict for a few years but was finally made a part of the newly formed Republic of Turkey by the Treaty of Lausanne in 1923.
+The city was a subject of conflict for a few years but was finally incorporated into the newly formed Republic of Turkey by the Treaty of Lausanne in 1923.

-Notably, Turkey red (Türk kırmızısı), is closely linked to Edirne.
-The rubia plant (madder) that thrived in countless fertile gardens here, produced a true red colour used in textiles even now, reflecting a rich cultural heritage.
+Notably, Turkey red (Türk kırmızısı) is closely linked to Edirne.
+The rubia plant (madder), which thrived in countless fertile gardens here, produces a true red dye used in textiles to this day, reflecting a rich cultural heritage.

 What to Do in Edirne

 As you enter the city, you will be greeted by the statue of a woman picking grapes off a grapevine.
-This is a symbol of the city, as the production of wine grape varieties and wine increases.
-Renowned for its exceptional wines crafted with Öküzgözü, Boğazkere, and Kalecik Karası, indigenous grape varieties, Edirne offers wine connoisseurs the opportunity to explore a diverse palette of flavors and aromas.
+This is a symbol of the city as wine grape production and wine output increase.

 The Meriç and Tunca Bridges (Meriç Köprüsü ve Tunca Köprüsü) are historically significant and connect the old district of Karaağaç to downtown Edirne.
-Visitors describe the area in their vicinity as one of the cosiest getaways, where they enjoy a nice afternoon after sightseeing.
 Additionally, the historical Karaagaç neighbourhood is home to the old train station, the Martyr’s Monument, and the Lausanne Memorial.

-Another significant spot is the impressive and majestic imperial Ottoman Selimiye Mosque (Selimiye Camii), which has been on the UNESCO World Heritage List since 2011.
+Another significant site is the majestic Selimiye Mosque (Selimiye Camii), which has been on the UNESCO World Heritage List since 2011.
 It was commissioned by Sultan Selim II and designed by the most acclaimed architect of the Ottoman Era, Mimar Koca Sinan ibn Abd al-Mannan, in the 16th century.
 He is also the mastermind behind the restoration and expansion of the Topkapı Palace (Topkapı Sarayı) in Istanbul.
-The characteristic features of the Selimiye Mosque are its grand dome, which is one of the largest in the world, and its elegant minarets, the lunettes above the windows of the courtyard decorated with Iznik tiles – the Turkish interpretation of the china (Çinî), heavily used by Mimar Sinan in his imperial buildings.

-The Old Mosque (Eski Camii) is the oldest 15th-century surviving structure in Edirne and attracts travellers for its extensive history, characteristic exterior design, and interior calligraphic scriptures on its walls.
+The Old Mosque (Eski Camii) is the oldest 15th-century surviving structure in Edirne.

-The ruins of the Edirne Palace (Edirne Sarayı) is another must-see place in the city.
+The ruins of the Edirne Palace (Edirne Sarayı) are another must-see place in the city.
 At its prime, the total area took up around 30-35 ha (74-86 acres).
-It is worth noting that the layout is similar to the famous Topkapı Palace.
+Its layout is similar to the famous Topkapı Palace.

-For a little bit of European influence, guests can also visit the Bulgarian Orthodox Church of Saint George (Aya Yorgi Kilisesi) built in the second half of the 19th century and the Great Synagogue of Edirne (Edirne Büyük Sinagogu) built in a Neo-Moorish style in the 20th century.
+For a brief taste of European influence, guests can also visit the Bulgarian Orthodox Church of Saint George (Aya Yorgi Kilisesi), built in the second half of the 19th century, and the Great Synagogue of Edirne (Edirne Büyük Sinagogu), built in a Neo-Moorish style in the 20th century.

 Edirne Museums

-Located at the southeastern part of the Selimiye Mosque, the Museum of Turkish-Islamic Arts (Edirne Türk-İslam Eserleri Müzesi) is the first museum in the city.
-Guests can view manuscripts, weapons, clothes, textiles, and everyday items that contain characteristic art styles of the Islamic Turkey.
+Located in the southeastern part of the Selimiye Mosque, the Museum of Turkish-Islamic Arts (Edirne Türk-İslam Eserleri Müzesi) is the first museum in the city.
+Guests can view manuscripts, weapons, clothing, textiles, and everyday items containing characteristic art styles of Islamic Turkey.

-Other noteworthy museums that tourists should visit in Edirne include the Edirne Balkan History Museum (Edirne Balkan Tarihi Müzesi), Selimiye Foundation Museum (Selimiye Vakıf Müzesi), Edirne Necmi Iğe House Ethnography Museum (Edirne Necmi İğe Evi Etnografya Müzesi), and Hasan Ali Yücel Children’s Museum-Park (Hasan Ali Yücel Çocuk Müzesi).
+Other noteworthy museums to visit in Edirne include the Edirne Balkan History Museum (Edirne Balkan Tarihi Müzesi), Selimiye Foundation Museum (Selimiye Vakıf Müzesi), Edirne Necmi Iğe House Ethnography Museum (Edirne Necmi İğe Evi Etnografya Müzesi), and Hasan Ali Yücel Children’s Museum-Park (Hasan Ali Yücel Çocuk Müzesi).
 They all have their own niche and charm guests with unforgettable stories.

-To make your journey even more enjoyable and easy, you could consider purchasing the Turkey Museum Pass, which will provide you access to many museums across the country, not just in Edirne.
+To make your journey even easier and more enjoyable, consider purchasing the Turkey Museum Pass, which provides access to many museums across the country, not just in Edirne.

 Edirne Theatres

-Edirne doesn’t have that many theatre spaces, but Edirne State Theatre (Edirne Devlet Tiyatrosu) leads the way for the local performing arts.
-Located in the Ekmekçizade Ahmet Paşa Caravanserai, the building is very low-profile, but what awaits you inside is truly special.
+Edirne has limited theatre space.
+Nevertheless, the Edirne State Theatre (Edirne Devlet Tiyatrosu) leads the way for the local performing arts.
+Located in the Ekmekçizade Ahmet Paşa Caravanserai, the building is very low-profile, but what awaits guests inside is truly special.
 Shows are played monthly, and you can book the tickets in advance.
-The small theatre hall ensures a cosy and pleasant experience for the audience.
+The small theatre hall provides a cosy, pleasant experience for the audience.

 Entertainment, Parks, and Shopping in Edirne